Chapter Founders Tell Their Story

 The main reason why I wanted to start an NSCS chapter at Liberty University was to create a supportive community for students as they go through their studies.
 I’ve had the blessing of being part of other honor societies on campus; however, I never felt a true sense of community in any of those clubs.
 Starting an NSCS chapter at Liberty has had a profound effect on my life by giving me the ability to network with students across various majors.
 Thanks to this chapter, I’ve had the opportunity to reach out to students who need that extra push of motivation, and I’ve been able to refine my social and leadership skills.
 The most memorable event for me would have to be when we took our members to the safari park to relax before finals.
 I will forever remember my chapter adviser, fellow officers, and all the awesome members.

 The National Society of Collegiate Scholars (NSCS) is an honors organization, boasting 320 plus chapters nationwide, that recognizes high-achieving first-and second-year students.
-With its three pillars of scholarship, leadership, and service, NSCS is proud to provide career and graduate school connections, leadership and service experiences, practical and skills-based content, access to discounts and savings, and over a million dollars in scholarships, chapter funds and awards annually.
+With its three pillars of scholarship, leadership, and service, NSCS is proud to provide career and graduate school connections, leadership and service experiences, practical and skills-based content, access to discounts and savings, and over $500,000 in scholarships, chapter funds and awards annually.
 To learn more about joining the NSCS honors society, visit us at http://www.nscs.org/join.